The kind of disruptive, aggressive intellect that a new generation is closely watching.

 12+

-Step into an unflinching night of truth, history, and hope with one of Britain’s most formidable voices, Akala (Kingslee Daley).
+Step into an unflinching night of truth, history and hope with one of Britain’s most formidable voices, Akala.

-Bringing together razor-sharp intellect, street-hardened honesty, and lyrical power, he will guide us through a landscape too often ignored — a Britain still haunted by colonial legacy, structural inequality, and class divisions.
-Yet it is also a Britain capable of awakening, reimagination, and real change.
+Bringing together razor-sharp intellect, street-hardened honesty, and lyrical prowess, he will discuss the landscape at this critical inflection point—a Britain still haunted by colonial legacy, structural inequality and class divisions, but is it also a Britain capable of awakening, reimagining and real social change?

-Recognised on the annual Powerlist of the 100 most influential Black British people in the UK, and drawing from his bestselling book Natives: Race and Class in the Ruins of Empire and decades of personal experience, Akala promises an evening of hard-hitting insights, deeply felt stories, sharp analysis, and urgent calls for solidarity.
+Drawing from his No.2 Sunday Times bestselling book Natives: Race and Class in the Ruins of Empire, his renowned musical, broadcast, academic and international cultural exchanges, Akala promises an evening of hard-hitting insights, deeply felt stories, sharp analysis and urgent calls for solidarity.

 ONLINE SALES ONLY